-Council is committed to upholding and promoting the principles of human rights for all employees in accordance with the Victorian Charter of Human Rights and Responsibilities Act 2006.
+Council is committed to upholding and promoting the principles of human rights for all contractors/representatives in accordance with the Victorian Charter of Human Rights and Responsibilities Act 2006.

-Council is also committed to providing employees with a working environment which is free from discrimination, sexual harassment and racial and religious hatred, in accordance with the Victorian Equal Opportunity Act 2010, the Victorian Racial and Religious Tolerance Act 2001 and federal anti-discrimination legislation.
+Council is also committed to providing contractors/representatives with a working environment which is free from discrimination, sexual harassment and racial and religious hatred, in accordance with the Victorian Equal Opportunity Act 2010, the Victorian Racial and Religious Tolerance Act 2001 and federal anti-discrimination legislation.